 Imposing, diminutive, ornate, plain, perched on a cliff, embedded within rolling fields, walled or moated.
 Kent’s countryside is scattered with castles to suit all tastes.
 But why should there be so many in this picturesque corner of England?
 For the same reason people still build large houses today.
-To celebrate wealth, to protect the owners from the great unwashed and to keep an eye on their neighbours (in this case, France).
+To celebrate wealth and to protect the owners from the great unwashed.
+Oh, and to keep an eye on their neighbours (in this case, France).
 Here are some of my favourites castles in Kent that I’ve stumbled across on my travels:

 Castles in Kent: Hever Castle

 Nestling among neatly snipped hedgerows and twisting country lanes stands Hever Castle.
 An idyllic little castle that seems as if it’s been drawn straight from a child’s imagination.
 Moat?
 Tick.
 Drawbridge?
 Tick.
 Indented battlements?
 Tick.
 Arrow slits?
 Tick.
 Ivy spilling down the walls making a perfect escape ladder for a member of royalty trying to avoid being snatched by a dragon?
 Tick.
 There is even a maze housing more twists and turns than the castle’s fascinating history.